t-SNE Exaggerates Clusters, Provably: Related Work

 \section{Related Work}

-Confidence in the data visualizations produced by t-SNE and related methods is a somewhat contentious subject in data science \citep{marx2024seeing}.
-Some works argue that these methods have merit in terms of preserving cluster structure, while others warn us about the fundamental issues with them and the broader goal of data visualization.
+Confidence in the data visualizations produced by t-SNE and related methods is a contentious subject in data science \citep{marx2024seeing, debodt2025lowdimensionalembeddingshighdimensionaldata}.
+Some argue that these methods have merit in terms of preserving cluster structure and therefore aid in exploratory data analysis, while others warn us about the distortions introduced by these methods.